ZachariahSWS/ZachariahSWS.github.io/documents/industrial-mobilization-plan-1936.md

 ## Section H. Regional Agencies

-In the development of the organization of the War Resources Ad- ministration, the necessity for regional agencies will be met by their establishment as the need therefor arises.
+In the development of the organization of the War Resources Administration, the necessity for regional agencies will be met by their establishment as the need therefor arises.

 ## Section I. Bibliography